 - Civil No-Contact / Stalking Protective Orders (50c)

 - Domestic violence protective / restraining orders (50b)

-In order to obtain a Divorce in North Carolina, you must have been a resident of this State for more than six (6) months at the time we file your complaint, and you and your spouse must have been separated for at least one (1) year.
-Note: If you or your spouse files for divorce and the divorce judgment is entered, you will lose forever certain valuable rigths such as the right to pursue alimony.
+To obtain a Divorce in North Carolina, you must have been a resident of this State for more than six (6) months at the time we file your complaint, and you and your spouse must have been separated for at least one (1) year.
+Note: If you or your spouse file for divorce and the divorce judgment is entered, you will forever lose certain valuable rights, such as the right to pursue alimony.
 Therefore, you should consult with an attorney before proceeding with or defending a divorce action.
-You have to be very careful to do everything right during a divorce proceeding.
-The best way to do that is have experienced lawyers from Mast Law Firm by your side to guide you through it all.
-It’s a confusing process overall, take it from us.
+You must be very careful to do everything right during a divorce.
+The best way to do that is to have experienced lawyers from Mast Law Firm by your side to guide you through it all.
+It’s a confusing process overall; take it from us.

 Our family law attorneys carefully prepare each case for trial.
 At the same time, we work hard to negotiate a reasonable settlement for our clients.
 Once we reach an agreement — through settlement conferences or mediation — we draft comprehensive written separation agreements or consent orders.
 We will vigorously try the case before the appropriate court if a reasonable settlement cannot be reached.